mllam/mllam-data-prep/README.md

 ```

 Unfortunately, the number of cores to use can only be worked out by trial and
-error, but a good starting point is to use 50% of the cores on the machine.
-If
+error, but a good starting point is to use 50% of the cores on the machine and
-you notice warnings suggesting that workers are running out of memory you
+then if you notice warnings suggesting that workers are running out of memory
-should reduce the fraction of cores used (so that each worker has more memory
+you should reduce the fraction of cores used (so that each worker has more
-available).
+memory available).
-You can adjust the fraction of the total system memory allocated with
+You can also adjust the fraction of the total system memory allocated with
 `--dask-distributed-local-memory-fraction` (default is `0.9`).

 When you run the above command the console will print a URL to the dask